 Motor Vehicle Industry Trade Show

-Motor vehicle industry sponsored trade shows are exempt form the off-site requirements.
-However the sponsor must notify the Commissioner in writing of the scheduled event, and its participants at lease thirty (30) days prior to a show.
+Motor vehicle industry sponsored trade shows are exempt from the off-site permit.
+However, the sponsor must notify the Auto Dealer Services Division in writing of the scheduled event and its participants at least thirty (30) days prior to a show.

 Sunday Sales & Special Sales Event